chunshengwang/annotation-android/README.md

 ```

 ### 3.How to resolve AndroidStudio prompt underline on JavaPoet Modifier.PUBLIC.
-resolve: We can new Android Library Module and dependencies annotationProcessor project(':xxx-compiler') instead of app module.
+resolve: We can new Android Library Module, in which dependencies annotationProcessor project(':xxx-compiler') instead of app module.